-Unfortunately, a growing number of asylum seekers are well-versed in our laws and, more importantly, what they need to say in order to get a foot beyond the first asylum hearing.
+Unfortunately, a growing number of asylum seekers are coached regarding what they need to say in order to get a foot beyond the first asylum hearing.
 As a result, many individuals claim “credible fear” of persecution in the hopes of being released or allowed to remain in the U.S.

 - Improper claims clog the system and deny legitimate asylum seekers a swift adjudication of their claims;

 - The U.S. government must devote valuable resources to the care, shelter and processing of large numbers of people who likely will not be ruled eligible for asylum or similar protections;

 - Asylum loopholes are incentives for human traffickers and asylum seekers to engage in illegal activity and put the lives or migrants and U.S. Customs and Border Protection (CBP) agents at risk too.